bmgk/PLCGenerator-GUI-documentation/docs/generation/programBlocks/stationen/Ventil.md

 ## Summary

-For all ventil will be prepared basic summary network.
-For custom modyfication.
+A basic summary network will be prepared for all valves.
+For custom modifications.

 ![img](../../../../assets/docs/generation/programBlocks/stationen/Ventil/K10KSPV.jpg)